TingchunPan/Robofriends/README.md

 https://robofriends-cats.herokuapp.com/

-Within this mini project, I use JavaScript and api (each different email could automatically generate one new cat figure) to present the 'search function.'
-The whole project is refered to Robofriends, one small project in Andrei's courses, The Complete Web Developer in 2022: Zero to Mastery.
+Within this mini-project, I use JavaScript and API (each different email could automatically generate one new cat figure) to present the 'search function.'
+The whole project is referred to Robofriends, one small project in Andrei's courses, The Complete Web Developer in 2022: Zero to Mastery.

 # Getting Started with Create React App